redhat-developer/kam/docs/journey/day1/prerequisites/sealed_secrets.md

 ![Screenshot](img/sealed-secrets-operator.png)

-Then create a "SealedSecretController" installation in the "cicd" namespace.
+Then create a "SealedSecretController" instance in the "cicd" namespace.

 ![Screenshot](img/sealed-secrets-controller-in-cicd.png)